atlas0fd00m/CanCat/README.md

 ## Getting Started:
-Once you have the required software installed, your CanCat device flashed, the interface is yours to choose.
-Currently, we use ipython to interact with the CAN bus and do analysis.
+Once you have the required software installed and your device is flashed, you can begin to use CanCat.
+Currently, we use CanCat with ipython to interact with the CAN bus and do analysis.

-CanCat is currently centered around the class CanInterface (or some subclass of it, like FordInterface, GMInterface, etc...)
+CanCat is currently centered around the class CanInterface (or some subclass of it, like FordInterface, GMInterface, etc.)

-Connect to the device (old way):
+### Connect to the device (old way):

 ```python
 >>> import cancat